Best Tool For Cylinder Head Work

 Rotary Tool with Flex Shaft

-My choice was a Foredom TX series, which I've used on both motorcycle and automotive heads.
-For those unfamiliar, Foredom is a U.S. owned and operated company, and offer a complete line of industrial-grade rotary tools, handpieces, and attachments.
+For those unfamiliar, Foredom is a U.S. owned and operated company.
+They offer a complete line of industrial-grade rotary tools, handpieces, and attachments.

 Pendant Motor

-The TX motor is a separate, hanging unit, coupled to a speed control (either floor or bench mounted) and a 39" flex hose.
+The TX series has a separate, hanging motor, coupled to a speed control (floor or bench mounted) and a 39" flex hose.

 When in use, I'll hang the motor on a hook on a workbench shelf.